 Our quest will animate the tales of colourful convicts such as Jack ‘The Miller’ Leighton — whose untimely death in 1826 reminds us that windmill-maintenance and heavy drinking are not a great match.

 We’ll dig up brutal street fights that started at the pub and ended at the local morgue and get to know the Millers Point Push: an infamous street gang who once robbed, terrorised and murdered to keep their criminal control of the area intact over the late 19th century.

 Best of all, our exploration will reveal the fascinating lives of two of the area’s longest standing residents — The Lord Nelson Hotel & Brewery (1842) and The Hero of Waterloo Hotel (1843).
 These iconic drinking-wells are relics of another age whose sandstone walls are layered thick with the scars and secrets of all they’ve seen.
-Included in our visit to both of these historic Pubs will be a delicious glass of craft Beer — ensuring we truly savour the flavour of their history and get a chance to uncover what still hides within their cellars.
+Included in our visit to both of these historic Pubs will be a delicious pint of beer — ensuring we truly savour the flavour of their history and get a chance to uncover their unique personalities.

 If you like sea-faring stories about the smuggling of rum, the Shanghai-ing of sailors and the curse of the black plague, then this is the tour for you.